‘Grey’s Anatomy’ Season 13: War Begins In The Hospital [Spoilers]

 Just as Grey’s Anatomy fans thought they could move on from Alex’s potential prison time storyline, a war has started in the hospital.
 Last week saw Meredith suspended, as Eliza Minnick and Miranda Bailey continue to make more enemies.
 This week’s trailer hints that sides are being chosen, as April defends her decision to accept a promotion.

 At the end of last week, fans learned that Bailey was replacing Meredith Grey as Chief of General Surgery.
-She was getting April Kepner on side, despite April’s initial stand against Minnick in favor of Richard Webber.
+She was getting April Kepner on side, despite April’s initial stand against Minnick for Richard Webber.
 Bailey made it clear to Minnick that she had suspended Meredith to make a point, but it is just going to make Minnick’s job harder.
 How can she win the attendings’ favor when one of their favorite doctors is out of the hospital?

 When April Kepner became the new chief of general surgery. #GreysAnatomy pic.twitter.com/aEGQhKSe9s